 Cost/income ratio: below 70% (as at 31 December 2017: 64.2%)

 For specific questions please contact our Investor Relations team, directly by telephone or e-mail or using the contact form.
-Your contact person is Tanja Muster, Head of Group Communications & Marketing.
+Your contact person is Rudolf Seuhs, Interim Head of Corporate Communications.